A Level Modern Foreign Languages – French and Spanish

 Languages is the one subject which all of my friends say they wish they had studied more at school, it is so essential to be able to speak a language to not only travel the world but also to work in an increasingly globalised work place.

-Ms Clark (Teacher of Spanish)
+Ms Colverson (Teacher of French and Spanish)

 Exam Board: AQA

 8 or more GCSEs at grades 9-5 including a minimum grade 7 in French and Spanish.

 You may ask yourself ‘why study a language?’.
 I think the more appropriate question is ‘why not study a language?’
 Languages are an invaluable skill that you can develop to whatever level you wish, depending on how much work you put in and how much dedication you have.
 Starting a language from scratch and attending one or two lessons for an hour a week won’t have you fluent by the end of the year, but you will start to be able to understand more and more with every time you go.
 Equally, if you work hard and completely immerse yourself in the language of your choice, perhaps by living in the country or by only speaking the language to someone who is already fluent, you can achieve a level of understanding far beyond that of simply learning from a book.

 Mrs Mesa-Masa (Head of MFL)